Home Culture Mikaila Ulmer signed an $11 Million deal at 11 years old

 Media Coverage

 “Sometimes I have to miss classes to do an interview or travel for a TV show.
 Or I’ll miss a big show or presentation because I have a large project or test at school.”
-She received a “C” in her math class due to her obligations as co-CEO of her company.
+She received an “a” in her math class due to her obligations as co-CEO of her company.

 According to a BBC news article in 2018